Inf2-FDS/FDS-S1-01-introduction/README.md

 ## Running the labs from your laptop (not supported)

-If you would like to run the Jupyter notebook on your own machine, you
+If you would like to run Jupyter notebooks on your own machine, you should first install Jupyter:
-should:

 1. [Install miniconda as described here](https://docs.conda.io/en/latest/miniconda.html)
 2. From the command line, cd into this directory